jcrvz/customhys/README.md

 <img align="left" src="./docfiles/chm_logo.png?raw=true" width="200"/>

 CUSTOMHYS (Customising optimisation metaheuristics via hyper-heuristic search).
-[Improve] This project aims to develop an approach based on, but not limited to, Data Science and Optimisation for solving continuous optimisation problems.
-As a final product, engineers and academicians can dispose of a framework for tailoring metaheuristics for these problems, closely related to practical engineering problems.
+This framework provides tools for solving, but not limited to, continuous optimisation problems using a hyper-heuristic approach for customising metaheuristics.
+Such an approach is powered by a strategy based on Simulated Annealing.
+Also, several search operators serve as building blocks for tailoring metaheuristics.
+They were extracted from ten well-known metaheuristics in the literature.

 ## Current data structure